Are you looking for inspiring bible verses about planning to give you insight on what the bible says about planning for the future?

 In life we will sometimes come to places where it feels as if we are standing still.
 We may feel stagnant and or feel as if our dreams or purpose is never going to be within reach.
 This is the time when you want to pray and plan.

 God is a planner, he had a plan that was formulated at the beginning of time.
 We were created in the image of God.
 Because of these two crucial facts, we can deduce that we are meant to plan!

-This verse from Isaiah 28:29 reminds us that God has a beautiful plan based on his infinite wisdom.
-Job 42:2 reminds us that the Lord’s plans will come to pass
+This planning bible verse reminds us that God has a beautiful plan based on his infinite wisdom.

 I know that you can do all things and that no purpose of yours can be thwarted